 - Invest in PCIe splitters

 The first option is expensive and may not be viable if you already have a running system.
-Motherboards typically come with a fixed number of PCIe slots and these cannot be changed in any way outside of getting a new board.
+Motherboards typically come with a fixed number of PCIe slots, which cannot be changed outside of getting a new board.

-The second option is simpler and cheaper and is probably what you came here looking for.
+The second option is more straightforward, cheaper, and probably what you came here looking for.

 What is Splitting PCIe Slots?